 5. Heat illness prevention training

-- Which environmental factors are present at your workplace, e.g. temperature and humidity.
+- The environmental factors that are present at your workplace, e.g. temperature and humidity

 6. A written heat illness prevention plan